xavier-fenton/react-shop-cart/README.md

 # Creating a basic shop to understand global state, React and Tailwind

+### Feel free to give some feedback, it'd be much appreciated.
+Because working by yourself is hard, and fun.
+But I can easily mistaken a lot of things on the way.

 ## Documenting the process
 1. Currently building a store using JavaScript.
  <br>